amrabdelmoghny/WFI32-IoT/HowItWorks.md

 General Out-Of-Box operation is as described below:
 1. Use the WFI32E01PC single-chip WiFi module to establish local WiFi connection to Router/Switch or Network source.
 The **Blue 'Wi-Fi' LED** is used to indicate this status.
-2. The on-chip ECC608 HSM is used to establishe a Secure (TLS) Socket Connection with select Cloud Provider using a TCP connection.
+2. The on-module ATECC608A HSM is used to establishe a Secure (TLS) Socket Connection with select Cloud Provider using a TCP connection.
 The **Green 'Connect' LED** is used to indicate this status
 3. Using **AWS C SDK V4.0**, data is exchanged between client (end-device) and broker (cloud).
 4. Sensor Data is sent as Telemetry Data between device and broker at a periodic rate of 1 Second.
 The **Yellow 'Data' LED** blinks to indicate this status.
 5. Capture of Data sent from Broker to Device can be observed through a Serial terminal when USB-Micro is connected to WFI32-IoT board.